-- RNACore, with modified mRNA technology (Cas 9 genome editing technology)
+- RNACore, with modified mRNA technology (synthesis, purification, lyophilization, validation, and encapsulation)

 - Zebra fish facility

 - Transgenic mouse lines for endothelial biology and lineage tracing

 - iPSCs and their vascular derivatives from patients with Hutchison Gilford Progeria Syndrome (HGPS) and their unaffected parent

 - Computational biology of massive data sets including Hi-C to assess chromatin configuration

 Inflammatory Pathways in Cell Fate Switch

 We advanced the field of stem cell therapy by showing that cell-autonomous innate immune pathways are critical in DNA accessibility and cellular plasticity required for changes in cell fate.
 It is well-known that the toll like receptor pathway (TLR) 3 is activated with tissue damage (via damage-associated molecular patterns, DAMPs) or pathogenic challenge (e.g. via pathogen-associated molecular patterns, PAMPs).
 We showed that activation of this pathway is required to generate induced pluripotent stem cells (iPSCs).
 (Lee et al, Cell 2012).
 This inflammatory signaling causes global changes in the activity and expression of epigenetic modifiers to increase DNA accessibility and fluidity of cell fate.